The Spa of Embarrassing Illnesses

 The Spa of Embarrassing Illnesses is a ten-part television series presented and co-produced by nutritionist Amanda Hamilton on UK Style TV related to Embarrassing Bodies.
-The show revolves around a group of eight people trying to conquer their embarrassing and intimate health conditions through alternative medicine as well as psychological counseling.
+The show revolves around a group of eight people trying to overcome a range of health conditions through alternative medicine as well as psychological counseling.
 Three series have aired, with filming in Andalusia, Turkey, and the French Alps.